Malien/luar/reggie/README.md

 #### error table_member_lookup XDZ

 Emit an error which tells the failure to load member with value stored in AD, from value stored in register XDZ

+#### error table_property_assign

+Emit an error which tells the failure to store to member with name in AS, of value stored in AD

+#### error table_member_assign XDZ

+Emit an error which tells the failure to store to member with name in the register XDZ, of value stored in AD